-Under Perkins V, CTE postsecondary program approval will be further developed in collaboration with Nebraska's CCPE, as they are already the entity approving and disapproving academic programs.
-This collaborative approach will ensure alignment with secondary programs and workforce demands, the promotion of academic achievement and technical skill attainment, expanded access to CTE for special populations, and the inclusion of employability skills into programs without adding a tremendous new burden to local postsecondary Perkins recipients.
+Under Perkins V, CTE postsecondary program approval will be coordinated in collaboration with Nebraska's CCPE, as they are already the entity approving and disapproving academic programs.
+This collaborative approach will ensure alignment with secondary programs and workforce demands, the promotion of academic achievement and technical skill attainment, expanded access to CTE for special populations, and the inclusion of employability skills into programs without adding a tremendous burden to local postsecondary Perkins recipients.

-Specifically, Nebraska CTE will work with the CCPE to strengthen the role of postsecondary CTE program approval through their existing program approval process to ensure Perkins criteria are considered and that communication and approval decisions are shared.
-This process will be developed within the first two years of implementing this Plan and be based on the systems alignment framework as seen in Appendix B.
+Specifically, Nebraska CTE will continue to work with the CCPE to strengthen the role of postsecondary CTE program approval through their existing program approval process to ensure Perkins criteria are considered and that communication and approval decisions are shared.

 - b.
-Describe the process and criteria to be used for approving locally developed programs of study or career pathways, including how such programs address State workforce development and education needs and the criteria to assess the extent to which the local application under section 132 will - i. promote continuous improvement in academic achievement and technical skill attainment; - ii. expand access to career and technical education for special populations; and iii. support the inclusion of employability skills in programs of study and career pathways.
+Describe the process and criteria to be used for approving locally developed programs of study or career pathways, including how such programs address State workforce development and education needs and the criteria to assess the extent to which the local application under section 132 will- - i. promote continuous improvement in academic achievement and technical skill attainment; - ii. expand access to career and technical education for special populations; and - iii. support the inclusion of employability skills in programs of study and career pathways.
 (Section 122(d)(4)(B) of Perkins V)

 Nebraska develops and approves a set of secondary state model programs of study responsive to statewide workforce and economic needs.
 These programs of study are informed by industry professionals and created by educators to ensure the content covered is sequenced appropriately and prepares students for entry into postsecondary education and careers.
-Programs of study at the postsecondary level will be jointly approved by the CCPE and Nebraska CTE.
+Programs of study at the postsecondary level will be approved by the CCPE.
 Each local eligible recipient at the secondary level must offer at least one state model program of study to be eligible for Perkins V funds.